Turbo Pascal: Version 6.0

 Version 6 was released on 23 October 1990.
 Changes from 5.5 include: the addition of inline assembly, the addition of the Turbo Vision library, mouse support, clipboard for text manipulations, multiple document interface supporting up to nine edit windows.

 Version 7.0

 Version 7 was released on 27 October 1992.
 Changes from 6.0 include support for the creation of DOS and Windows executables and Windows DLLs, and syntax highlighting.
+For version 7 Borland released a professional version of Turbo Pascal, named Borland Pascal.

 Turbo Pascal for Windows

 Two versions named "Turbo Pascal for Windows" (TPW), for Windows 3.x, were released: TPW 1.0, based on Turbo Pascal 6 but released about 2 years later, and 1.5, released after Turbo Pascal 7; they were succeeded by Borland Pascal 7, which had Windows support.
 The Windows compiler in Pascal 7 was titled Borland Pascal for Windows.

 Both versions built Windows-compatible programs, and featured a Windows-based IDE, as opposed to the DOS-based IDE in Turbo Pascal.
 The IDE and editor commands conformed to the Microsoft Windows user interface guidelines instead of the classic TP user interface.
 The support for Windows programs required the Object Windows Library (OWL), similar but not identical to that for the first release of Borland C++, and radically different from the earlier DOS Turbo Vision environment.
 Turbo Pascal was superseded for the Windows platform by Delphi; the Delphi compiler can produce console programs and graphical user interface (GUI) applications, so that using Turbo and Borland Pascal became unnecessary.